ilios/user-guide/reports/curriculum_reports.md

 * Hours - duration of offering if applicable
 * Web Link - full URL to the session in Ilios

+## Session Offeringe Report

+* Course
+* Year - academic year of instruction
+* Session
+* Offering Date
+* Instructors - combined into one field and row per offering
+* Learner Groups - combined into one field and row per offering
+* Web Link - URL to session in courses and sessions

 ## Learner Groups Report

 * ID - refers to the `course_id` value in the database